bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/adv_tutorial_0/adv_tutorial_0.md

 where `somethingToComputeTheColorForPoint` can be any bit of Racket code you might want to write to compute the color for point.

 Let’s limit ourselves to black and white images for the moment.
 That means the procedure only needs to specify a brightness for the point, rather than a full color.
 The procedure can represent the brightness as a number between 0 (black) and 255 (the brightest value the monitor can produce).
-FOOTNOTE

 So a shader is a function that takes a position as an input and returns a number.
 The simplest example a shader is an image that’s black everywhere: